Collection: Soil and substrates

-In Growshop Gardener you will find specially selected slightly enriched soils and highly enriched soils for your plants.
-Whether you grow in natural soils, coco, or inert substrates such as expanded clay, perlite and rockwool, we have selected the best substrates so that with any choice of substrate for your plants, you will not have an option for error.
+At Growshop Gardener you will find specially selected slightly enriched soil and highly enriched soil for your plants.
+Whether you grow in natural soil, coco, or inert substrates such as expanded clay, perlite and rock wool, we have selected the best substrates, proven over time.

 How to choose a substrate?

-Substrate is the first decision you will make when choosing a method to grow your plants.
-When making this choice, you should mainly think about several factors:
+The substrate is the first decision you will make when choosing a method for growing your plants.
+When making this choice, you should think about several factors:

 • Drainage and aeration of the root system